Paris-Giverny day trip or weekend getaway

 Located in the Eure department in the region of Normandy, the town of Giverny is easy to reach from Paris.
-Whether you choose train, bus or car, read on for more details about getting from the City of Lights to the Village of Impressionist Painters.
+Whether you choose the train, bus or car, read on for more details about getting from the City of Lights to the Village of Impressionist Painters.
 A Paris-Giverny trip is suitable for a day trip for a weekend getaway.
-By bus, train or car, you will easily access the visits waiting for you in this wonderful site.
+By bus, train or car, you will easily access the visits waiting for you on this beautiful site.

 Giverny, a lost village deep in Normandy

-The village of Giverny is located 50 miles to the northwest of Paris, halfway between Évreux and Gisors, only one hour away from the city of Rouen.
+The town of Giverny is located 50 miles to the northwest of Paris, halfway between Évreux and Gisors, only one hour away from the city of Rouen.
 By car, allow a travel time of 1.25 hours via the A13 or 1.5 hours if you avoid toll roads.
-From within Paris city limits, the shortest rout goes through Neuilly-sur-Seine, Saint-Germain-en-Laye and Mantes-la-Jolie.
-The village is on the boundary between Eure and Yvelines departments in an untouched, verdant setting just steps from the city of Vernon.
+From within Paris city limits, the shortest route goes through Neuilly-sur-Seine, Saint-Germain-en-Laye, and Mantes-la-Jolie.
+The city is on the boundary between Eure and Yvelines departments in an untouched, and verdant setting steps from the city of Vernon.
 Nestled deep in the natural region of Le Vexin Bossu, the landscape undulates with hills and valleys.
 The Seine lies a few hundred yards further; in fact, maritime carriers operating between Paris and Le Havre make regular stops here.

 Transportation from Paris

-There are several transportation options to reach Giverny from Paris: by car, using public transportation or onboard a bus.
-Go ahead and discover Monet or the Museum of Impressionists, enjoy a peaceful visit of those treasures of France.
+There are several transportation options to reach Giverny from Paris: by car, using public transportation, or onboard a bus.
+Go ahead and discover Monet or the Museum of Impressionists, enjoy a peaceful visit to those treasures of France.

 By car or by train from Paris